eclipse-californium/californium/californium-proxy2/README.md

 http://proxy-host:8080/proxy/http://destination:8000/http-target
 ```

-are the used.
+are then used?
 That is not for a simple forwarding proxy, that is used for special reverse-proxies.

 ## CoAP Proxy